Need to know

 Arctic Bath was originally conceived as a floating sauna for guests of fellow Smith spot Treehotel; the hotels are just 10 minutes from each other by car, so you can twin the two for a design-themed break.

 The hotel closes from mid-April to mid-June (exact closing dates vary annually).
-In 2020 it'll be open from 21 November and will close on 10 April.

 At the hotel